EOSMetal/tungsten/README.md

       of funds by the `claimer` or denies it.
     - `details`: Details of the resolution.
   - Required authorization: `arbitrator` of the bond associated to the claim.
-  - Effect: Subtracts the penalty from the bond and pays it the receiver and closes the claim.
+  - Effect: Closes the claim, extracts the arbitrator fee from the claim's security deposit and, depending on the `authorize` parameter, it either pays the claimed amount to the `claimer` plus the rest of their deposit or pays the rest of that deposit to the creator of the bond as compensation.
 - `closeclaim`
   - Parameters:
     - `claim_id`: ID of the claim.
-  - Required authorization: User who created the claim (`claimer`) or user who created the bond associated with the claim (`creator`).
+  - Required authorization: User who created the claim (`claimer`).
   - Effect:
-    - After claim expiration date, if there is no ruling, returns the security deposit to the `claimer` and closes the claim.
+    - If expiration date of the claim has passed, returns the security deposit to the `claimer` and closes the claim.
-    - After ruling in favor of the `claimer`, allows them to close the claim and withdraw their deposit plus the authorized claim amount.
-    - After ruling in favor of the `creator` of the bond, allows them to close the claim and withdraw the `claimer`'s deposit.
+    - Before claim expiration date, if the bond's deposit is empty, returns the claim's security deposit to the `claimer` and closes the claim.

 ## Usage example